 The fine estate of Roagna has long roots in the commune of Barbaresco, having been started very early in the twentieth century by Vincenzo Roagna.
 Vincenzo passed on the reigns to his son Giovanni Roagna, who in his turn saw his son Alfredo succeed him as the head of the estate.
 Today the property is run by Luca Roagna, the fifth generation of the family.
-Luca was born in 1980, and succeeded to winemaking for the property soon after his graduation from oenological school in 2001.
+Luca was born in 1980 and succeeded to winemaking for the property soon after his graduation from oenological school in 2001.
 The style of the estate’s wines has been carefully passed down through all five generations of Roagna family, with the wines made in a very traditional and classic style.
 These are deep, complex and structured wines that are built to age and handsomely reward cellaring.

-Through the 2004 vintage, wines from that Vineyard were labelled as either Barolo “La Rocca e La Pira” or Barolo Riserva “La Rocca e La Pira.”
-For the 2005, 2007 and 2008 vintages, wines from that vineyard were labelled as “La Pira” or “La Pira Vecchie Vite,” although the fruit was sourced from the same vineyard.
-It was changed again beginning with the release of the 2009 wines – they now have to be labelled with simply “Pira” which is the new official name of the vineyard according to the new disciplinary for the Barolo appellation.
+Through the 2004 vintage, wines from Pira were labelled as either Barolo “La Rocca e La Pira” or Barolo Riserva “La Rocca e La Pira.”
+For the 2005, 2007 and 2008 vintages, wines from that vineyard were labelled as “La Pira” or “La Pira Vecchie Vite,” although the fruit has always been sourced from the same vineyard.
+The label changed again beginning with the release of the 2009 wines – they now have to be labelled with simply “Pira” which is the new official name of the vineyard according to the new disciplinary for the Barolo appellation.
 There will also sometimes be a Barolo Pira Vecchie Vite selection from the oldest vines in the cru and he will still occasionally release a Riserva selection: a barrel or barrels of the VV which were held back for additional time in the cellar.
 All of Roagna’s cru wines are from vines aged 25-50 years, the VV wines are from vines older than 50 years of age.